hashicorp/terraform-website/content/source/docs/enterprise-beta/vcs/github.html.md

     This takes you to a page on github.com, asking whether you want to authorize the app.

-2. The authorization page lists all the GitHub organizations you belong to.
-Find the organization that owns your Terraform code repositories, and click its "Request" button.
+2. The authorization page lists any GitHub organizations this account belongs to.
+If there is a "Request" button next to the organization that owns your Terraform code repositories, click it now.

     ![GitHub screenshot: the authorization screen](./images/gh-authorize.png)